The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Introduction

 In this article, we study statistical properties of syntactic dependency structures under the planarity constraint.
 Such structures are represented in this article as a pair consisting of a (free or rooted) tree and a linear arrangement of its vertices.
 Free trees are denoted as $\Ftree=(V,E)$, and rooted trees as $\Rtree=(V,E;\Root)$, where $V$ is the set of vertices, $E$ the set of edges, and $\Root\in V$ denotes the root vertex.
 Unless stated otherwise $n=|V|$, that is, $n$ denotes the number of vertices which is equal to the number of words in the sentence.
-A linear arrangement $\arr$ (also called {\em embedding}) of a tree is a (bijective) function ($\arr \;:\; V \rightarrow \mathbb{N}$) that maps every vertex $u$ of a tree to a position $\arr(u)$.
-The positions of vertices are pairwise distinct and here we consider that $\arr(u)\in [1,n] = \{1,\dots,n\}$.
+A linear arrangement $\arr$ (also called {\em embedding}) of a tree is a (bijective) function ($\arr \;:\; V \rightarrow \{1,\dots,n\}$) that maps every vertex $u$ of a tree to a unique position in $\{1,\dots,n\}$, which is denoted by $\arr(u)$.

 Projectivity, as well as planarity, can be alternatively defined on linear arrangements using the concept of edge crossing.
-We say that any two (undirected) edges $\{s,t\},\{u,v\}$ such that, without loss of generality, $\arr(s)<\arr(t)$, $\arr(u)<\arr(v)$ and $\arr(s)<\arr(u)$, cross in the linear ordering defined by $\arr$ if $\arr(s)<\arr(u)<\arr(t)<\arr(v)$.\footnote{ Notice that this notion of crossing does not depend on edge orientation.} We denote the total number of edge crossings in an arrangement $\arr$ as $\Cr{\Ftree}$.
+We say that any two (undirected) edges $\{s,t\}$, $\{u,v\}$ cross if the positions of their vertices interleave.
+More formally, assume, without loss of generality, that $\arr(s)<\arr(t)$, $\arr(u)<\arr(v)$ and $\arr(s)<\arr(u)$.
+Then, edges $\{s,t\}$, $\{u,v\}$ cross in the linear ordering defined by $\arr$ if $\arr(s)<\arr(u)<\arr(t)<\arr(v)$.\footnote{ Notice that this notion of crossing does not depend on edge orientation.} We denote the total number of edge crossings in an arrangement $\arr$ as $\Cr{\Ftree}$.
 Then, an arrangement $\arr$ of a rooted tree $\Rtree$ is {\em planar} if $\Cr{\Rtree}=0$ and is {\em projective} if (a) it is planar and (b) the root of the tree is not covered, that is, there is no edge $\{s,t\}$ such that $\arr(s)<\arr(\Root)<\arr(t)$ or $\arr(t)<\arr(\Root)<\arr(s)$.
 Planarity is a relaxation of projectivity where the root can be covered \citep{Sleator1993a,Kuhlmann2006a}.
-Planar arrangements are also known in the literature as one-page book embeddings \citep{Bernhart1974a}.
+Planar arrangements are also known in the literature as {\em one-page book embeddings} \citep{Bernhart1974a}.